albertomosconi/dwm/README.md

-# Personal build of DW# Personal build of DWM
+# Personal build of DWM